yardsale8/tenure-portfolio/content/criterion2/workshops.md

 a pre-conference workshop presented at SDSS 2019 that was a resounding success.

-#### Web Scraping and Data Visualization with Python ad Tableau.
+#### Web Scraping and Data Visualization with Python and Tableau.
 USCOTS 2017

 {{< figure src="/img/uscots17_banner.png" title="**Figure 4.** Dr. Bergen and I ran a USCOTS workshop that took participants through the entire data cycle.">}}